Affiliate links on Android Authority may earn us a commission. Learn more.

 How do Apple's AirTags work?
 Bluetooth and Ultra Wideband explained

 Smart trackers like the Apple AirTag use a mix of wireless technologies to help keep track of your luggage, wallet, and other personal effects.
 Indeed, they can come in handy if you tend to misplace your belongings or forget where you’ve left your car keys.
-Newer models can even inform you of their whereabouts remotely, allowing you to track them from a different city altogether.
+With Apple’s Find My network, you can even track AirTags from a different city altogether.
+So how does it work?
 Here’s everything you need to know about how smart tracking tags like AirTags work.

 QUICK ANSWER